Balanced softmax cross-entropy for incremental learning with and without memory: Introduction

 In this work, we extend our previously published conference paper \citep{10.1007/978-3-030-86340-1_31} by considering additional settings and experiments for our proposed method.
-First, we explore the challenging class incremental learning without memory setting in which no exemplar of old classes can be stored in the memory.
-We highlight the limitations of the Balanced Softmax Cross-Entropy in this particularly demanding setting and propose an improved version, named Relaxed Balanced Softmax Cross-Entropy, which significantly improves the accuracy of our proposed method and achieves state-of-the-art performances.
-Secondly, we perform additional experiments on two more challenging scenarios for class incremental learning with replay memory : the 25 incremental steps setting on CIFAR100 and ImageNet-Subset and the 10 incremental steps setting without large base step on ImageNet as initially used by \cite{Rebuffi_2017_CVPR} and \cite{wu2019large}.
+First, we explore the class incremental learning without memory setting.
+In this setting, no exemplar of old classes can be stored in the memory, which makes it a challenging problem. \revisedsection{It is also not well-addressed by existing methods.} We highlight the limitations of the Balanced Softmax Cross-Entropy in this particularly demanding setting and propose an improved version, named Relaxed Balanced Softmax Cross-Entropy, which significantly improves the accuracy of our proposed method and achieves state-of-the-art performances.
+Secondly, we perform additional experiments on two more challenging scenarios for class incremental learning with replay memory: the 25 incremental steps setting on CIFAR100 and ImageNet-Subset and the 10 incremental steps setting without large base step on ImageNet as initially used by \cite{Rebuffi_2017_CVPR} and \cite{wu2019large}.
 Finally, we also add supplementary ablation study and figures.